samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Staff, Very Rare (Requires Attunement)*

 This staff can be wielded as a magic Quarterstaff that grants a +2 bonus to attack rolls and damage rolls made with it.
 It also has the following additional properties.
-Once one of these properties is used, it can’t be used again until the next dawn.
+Once one of these properties is used, it can't be used again until the next dawn.

 ***Lightning.*** When you hit with a melee attack using the staff, you can cause the target to take an extra 2d6 Lightning damage (no action required).

 ***Thunder.*** When you hit with a melee attack using the staff, you can cause the staff to emit a crack of thunder audible out to 300 feet (no action required).
 The target you hit must succeed on a DC 17 Constitution saving throw or have the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition until the end of your next turn.

 ***Thunder and Lightning.*** Immediately after you hit with a melee attack using the staff, you can take a Bonus Action to use the Lightning and Thunder properties (see above) at the same time.
-Doing so doesn’t expend the daily use of those properties, only the use of this one.
+Doing so doesn't expend the daily use of those properties, only the use of this one.

-***Lightning Strike.*** You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to cause a bolt of lightning to leap from the staff’s tip in a Line that is 5 feet wide and 120 feet long.
+***Lightning Strike.*** You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to cause a bolt of lightning to leap from the staff's tip in a Line that is 5 feet wide and 120 feet long.
 Each creature in that [Line](/sources/dnd/free-rules/rules-glossary#LineAreaofEffect) makes a DC 17 Dexterity saving throw, taking 9d6 Lightning damage on a failed save or half as much damage on a successful one.

 ***Thunderclap.*** You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to cause the staff to produce a thunderclap audible out to 600 feet.
 Every creature within a 60-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from you makes a DC 17 Constitution saving throw.
 On a failed save, a creature takes 2d6 Thunder damage and has the [Deafened](/sources/dnd/free-rules/rules-glossary#DeafenedCondition) condition for 1 minute.
 On a successful save, a creature takes half as much damage only.